MrGrasss/BlitzGen-Nr1TeleGen/README.md

 ```

 - `5sim-token` and `sms-activate-token`: Tokens for the respective number services.
-- `operator`: The selected operator, which can be "any".
 - `telegram_api`: Choose between "pyrogram" or "telethon" as your Telegram API.
 - `sim_provider`: The SMS or number service to use (currently available: "sms-activate" and "5sim").
 - `max_wait_time_code`: The maximum amount of time to wait on a code.